BackComposing Dances

 It must flow (and don't forget this includes flowing from the end of one turn into the beginning of the next).
 I don't like awkward turns.
 A left-hand star into a ladies chain is awkward.
 I think a swing into a ladies chain is awkward too, though it's very common in contras — it's such an abrupt change of direction.
 Similarly a swing followed by the ladies passing right shoulder into a hey for four, which is why some modern contras start the hey with the men passing left shoulder which flows much better (if the men let it).
 Often moves can be fine for the men but awkward for the ladies — probably because most dances are written by men.
 A traditional contra may well have allemande left neighbour followed by the ones swing — fine for the man, but allemande left leaves the lady facing out.
 Cecil Sharp's version of “Dick's Maggot” is very jerky and doesn't make sense; Pat Shaw's version (and perhaps even better, Colin Hume's version!) is much smoother, fits the music and in my opinion is a much better dance.
 Any time the dancers think “Why?” and there's no answer, something's wrong.

 It needs a shape to it — some internal logic.
 A dance needs to have some overall pattern, instead of being just a random collection of figures.
 Modern Western Square Dance callers are brilliant at improvising a series of movements, each dovetailing into the next, but the whole thing doesn't hang together as a dance and ultimately leaves me unsatisfied.
 The three-figure format of Playford dances automatically gives them a shape.
 A dance is then a combination of the known (up a double, siding, arming, often each followed by set and turn single) and the unknown (the remainder of each figure).
 Dances like “Fain I Would”, “Whirligig”, “Nonesuch” and “Newcastle” are complicated and quite different, but each is cast in three figures with the standard introductions.
 Composers writing music often used sonata form, or rondo form — a structure on which to base the individual piece of music.
 Pat Shaw dances are usually very logical, and therefore more satisfying (and more memorable) than a random collection of figures.
 Study “Miss Bedlington's Fancy” and see how Pat uses the three Playford introductions, modified for a trio rather than a couple.
 Instead of Up a double and back he uses circles left and right; into line siding with the man going between the two ladies; three-hand stars rather than arming.
-And then in the main part of each figure he reuses the same ideas; the first has circles and two-hand turns, the second has back-to-back and reel of three (each of which starts by going into line); the third has stars of four men and three-hand stars with each pair of ladies.
+And then in the main part of each figure he reuses the same ideas: the first has circles and two-hand turns, the second has back-to-back and reel of three (each of which starts by going into line); the third has stars of four men and three-hand stars with each pair of ladies.
 It has a definite overall shape; I can easily remember it.
 Look at my dance “Cecil Sharp House” — one of the most complicated I've yet written — and see the internal logic — the way each figure fits together by itself and yet relates to the other two.

 It needs something memorable or different.
-I have over 500 American contras in my repertoire, and most of them flow well — but I can't remember them; they're just combinations of standard figures.
+I have about 600 American contras in my repertoire, and most of them flow well — but I can't remember them; they're just combinations of standard figures.
 And yet “Devil's Dream” (the best-known contra in England) I can remember all the way through with no trouble.
 It has a unique start — the ones lead down the middle while the twos move up the outside — and everything just follows from that.

 Sometimes just one gimmick is all that is needed to make an ordinary dance into a good dance.
 Brian Jones has a wonderful dance called “Snowflake Breakdown” in a double circle, which is very standard except for the progression where you swing the person on the diagonal and finish in each other's place, so that the dancers alternate between the inner and outer circles.
 There are always men who try to swing for too long and finish in the wrong circle, moving rapidly away from where they ought to be, and this causes great hilarity (especially for the caller).
 If I described the lines and crossover figure at the end of “Newcastle” as a gimmick, people would take exception — but you can almost hear the sighs of satisfaction (or relief) as the dancers get back to place.
 “Ninepins”, “Lady Godiva's Galop” and “Heswall & West Kirby Jubilee” are all dances with a gimmick — and none the worse for that.